ClanCats/Container/README.md

 ## Quick Start ⚡️

-Following is just a really rough example, a much more detailed and explained guide can be found here: [Getting Started](https://clancats.io/container/master/introduction/getting-started)
+Following is just a rough example, a much more detailed and explained guide can be found here: [Getting Started](https://clancats.io/container/master/introduction/getting-started)

 ### Setup

-Our target directy structure will look like this:
+Our target directory structure will look like this:

 ```
 app.php